anasbelmessid1/AutoML--Ecommerce/README.md

-# E-commerce Machine Learning Projects
+# E-commerce Automated Machine Learning Project

 This repository contains two machine learning projects focused on optimizing e-commerce use cases using AutoML techniques.
 The projects aim to enhance the decision-making process in marketing strategies through A/B testing and to streamline the product categorization process using multi-label classification.